alxfed/alxfed.github.io/_posts/2020-03-02-Decompositions-data-and-models.markdown

 'projections' onto the new coordinate system of new eigenfunctions.
 In this aspect 'training' is _different_ from Fourier decomposition, there everything is linear and hence - additive and scalable.
-5. Also, talking about the changes of functions for decompositions, I've had this idea in my head for quite a while, that sequences of random numbers are a perfect set of 'ortho-normal' functions necessary for decompositions.
+5. Also, talking about the changes of functions for decompositions, I've had this idea in my head for quite a while, that sequences of random numbers are a perfect set of 'orthonormal' functions necessary for decompositions.
 Now, if you are about to change one of the functions in your 'basis', make sure that the new one is 'normal' to all the rest, and it's a condition that is hard to satisfy with usual functions, but simple to satisfy with these random sequences.